Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Configure the DR Region with an ALB and an Auto Scaling group.
 Use the same configuration as in the primary Region.
 - [x] Configure the DR Region with an ALB and an Auto Scaling group.
 Set the Auto Scaling group's minimum capacity, maximum capacity, and desired capacity to `1`.
 - [ ] Manually launch a new ALB and a new Auto Scaling group by using AWS CloudFormation during a failover activity.

+### A company has a memory-intensive application that runs on a fleet of Amazon EC2 instances behind an Elastic Load Balancer (ELB).
+The instances run in an Auto Scaling group.
+A SysOps administrator must ensure that the application can scale based on the number of users that connect to the application.
+Which solution will meet these requirements?

+- [x] Create a scaling policy that will scale the application based on the `ActiveConnectionCount` Amazon CloudWatch metric that is generated from the ELB.
+- [ ] Create a scaling policy that will scale the application based on the `mem_used` Amazon CloudWatch metric that is generated from the ELB.
+- [ ] Create a scheduled scaling policy to increase the number of EC2 instances in the Auto Scaling group to support additional connections.
+- [ ] Create and deploy a script on the ELB to expose the number of connected users as a custom Amazon CloudWatch metric.
+Create a scaling policy that uses the metric.

+### A company using AWS Organizations requires that no Amazon S3 buckets in its production accounts should ever be deleted.
+What is the SIMPLEST approach the SysOps Administrator can take to ensure S3 buckets in those accounts can never be deleted?

+- [ ] Set up MFA Delete on all the S3 buckets to prevent the buckets from being deleted.
+- [x] Use service control policies to deny the `s3:DeleteBucket` action on all buckets in production accounts.
+- [ ] Create an IAM group that has an IAM policy to deny the `s3:DeleteBucket` action on all buckets in production accounts.
+- [ ] Use AWS Shield to deny the `s3:DeleteBucket` action on the AWS account instead of all S3 buckets.

+### A company has an application that is running on an EC2 instance in one Availability Zone.
+A SysOps Administrator has been tasked with making the application highly available.
+The Administrator created a launch configuration from the running EC2 instance.
+The Administrator also properly configured a load balancer.
+What step should the Administrator complete next to make the application highly available?

+- [ ] Create an Auto Scaling group by using the launch configuration across at least `2` Availability Zones with a minimum size of `1`, desired capacity of `1`, and a maximum size of `1`.
+- [x] Create an Auto Scaling group by using the launch configuration across at least `3` Availability Zones with a minimum size of `2`, desired capacity of `2`, and a maximum of `2`.
+- [ ] Create an Auto Scaling group by using the launch configuration across at least `2` regions with a minimum size of `1`, desired capacity of `1`, and a maximum size of `1`.
+- [ ] Create an Auto Scaling group by using the launch configuration across at least `3` regions with a minimum size of `2`, desired capacity of `2`, and a maximum size of `2`.

+### An application is running on multiple EC2 instances.
+As part of an initiative to improve overall infrastructure security, the EC2 instances were moved to a private subnet.
+However, since moving, the EC2 instances have not been able to automatically update, and a SysOps Administrator has not been able to SSH into them remotely.
+Which two actions could the Administrator take to securely resolve these issues?
+(Choose two.)

+- [x] Set up a bastion host in a public subnet, and configure security groups and route tables accordingly.
+- [ ] Set up a bastion host in the private subnet, and configure security groups accordingly.
+- [ ] Configure a load balancer in a public subnet, and configure the route tables accordingly.
+- [x] Set up a `NAT` gateway in a public subnet, and change the private subnet route tables accordingly.
+- [ ] Set up a `NAT` gateway in a private subnet, and ensure that the route tables are configured accordingly.